sylveon/SearchWithMyBrowser/ReadMe.md

 ## Building the program

+Note to users: It is not required to build the program anymore.
+See precedent section for installation instructions.

+Optional dependencies:
+- [Inno Setup](http://www.jrsoftware.org/isinfo.php) - To build the installer.
+- [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk), version 10.0.14393 or higher - To build the store package.

-If you want to build the installer, make sure you have the latest release of [Inno Setup](http://www.jrsoftware.org/isinfo.php) installed in the default location.
+If you decided to build the installer, make sure that `ISCC.exe` is in your path.
+If you decided to build the store package, make sure that `makeappx.exe` is in your path.
-To build the whole project (including the installer), run the `Make.cmd` file at the root of the repository.
+To build the whole project (including the installer and the store package), run the `Make.cmd` file at the root of the repository.
 You can also build subcomponents individually by running the `Make.cmd` file present in their subfolder.

 ## Boring legal stuff